 How have the points been allocated per race?

 The points system is weighted according to the importance and style of the race.
 The more prestigious the race, the more points.
 The points allocation has been agreed by a committee of individuals at Rapha, The British Continental and active racers.
+With total top points equally weighted for road and crit races, we could see a specialist from either discipline come out on top.

 How were the races in the League chosen?